-

 Overweight and obesity:

-A person is overweight or obese if they have excessive fat accumulation that poses a risk to their health.
+- A person is overweight or obese if they have excessive fat accumulation that poses a risk to their health.
 Being obese means having more excessive fat than being overweight.
 Depending on age, there are different methods to classify overweight or obesity.
 Body mass index (BMI), which is a person’s weight in kilograms divided by the square of height in metres, is used as a population-level screening tool to classify overweight or obesity in adults.
 The World Health Organization (WHO) defines overweight in adults as a BMI greater than or equal to 25kg/m², and obesity as a BMI greater than or equal to 30kg/m².
 See Appendix 1 for definitions of overweight and obesity by age as used in the present report.
+Share definition

 Risk factor:

-A risk factor is an attribute or characteristic of a person or something they are exposed to that increases their chance of developing a disease, infection or injury.
+- A risk factor is an attribute or characteristic of a person or something they are exposed to that increases their chance of developing a disease, infection or injury.
 If a person has more risk factors for a given disease, they are more likely to get it.
 Risk factors can be classified as modifiable or non-modifiable.
 Modifiable risk factors can be changed, such as through lifestyle changes (like diet, smoking and physical activity) and environmental conditions.
 Non-modifiable factors, such as age, sex and ethnicity, cannot be changed.
 For example, high salt/sodium intake is a modifiable dietary risk factor for coronary heart disease.
+Share definition

 Stunting:

-Stunting refers to the impaired growth and development that children experience from poor nutrition, repeated infection and inadequate psychosocial stimulation.
+- Stunting refers to the impaired growth and development that children experience from poor nutrition, repeated infection and inadequate psychosocial stimulation.
 The World Health Organization (WHO) defines childhood stunting (moderate and severe) as a length- or height-for-age z-score more than two standard deviations below the median of the WHO Child Growth Standards.
 Children who are stunted are also more likely to be wasted.
 See Appendix 1 for the definition of stunting used in the present report.
+Share definition

 Thinness: